Personal Identity and Uploading Mark

 “word,” however, there is but one word “the” in the English language.
 (Peirce

-1906) There
+1906) There are

-are twenty tokens of the word the,
+twenty tokens of the word the, but a

-but a single type of the word the.
+single type of the word the.
 The

 argument to be canvassed is that if we think of personal identity as ambiguous

 between types and tokens, then the no-branching argument may be rejected.
-We
+We may

-work of literature; so let us consider the no-branching argument applied to Shakespeare’s
+literature; so let us consider the no-branching argument applied to Shakespeare’s

 Hamlet.
 We may reconstruct the